Tom Clancy Books in Order

 - Rules of Engagement (with Ward Larsen), 2026

-The chronological order of reading is quite different from the publication order, especially for the first several novels.
-Where known, the event years are included.
+The chronological reading order of the Jack Ryan Universe differs significantly from the publication order, especially in the early novels.
+Where available, the approximate event years are included to help place each story in the timeline.

-- Without Remorse, 1969-1970
+- Without Remorse, 1969-1970 (epilogue in 1973)

 - Patriot Games, 1981-1982